UPPMAX/uppmax_intro_cases/docs/overview.md

   - Here the file management and lighter data analysis can be performed.

 ![RaspBerry](./img/nodes.png)

 ![RaspBerry](./img/Bild1.png)

 - The calculation nodes has to be used for intense computing.

-    "Normal" softwares use one core.
-    Parallelized software can utilize several cores or even several nodes.
-Keywords signalizing this are e.g.:
-        "multi-threaded", "MPI", "distributed memory", "openMP", "shared memory".
-    To let your software run on the calculation nodes start an "interactive session" or
-        "submit a batch job".
-        More about this in today's lecture on jobs.